This professional dancer shares her fave fitness spots in LA.

 Find yourself outside of the Boulder bubble from time-to-time strolling around downtown Denver like me?
 If you’re searching for a slower-paced, self-care flow on a Saturday night, this is my go-to class!

 Class: Yoga Nidra - Saturdays @ 6:45pm

 Lauralyn’s mission is to transform suffering into compassion, and she excels at this.
 She has completed trainings in Nidra with some of the leading teachers in the industry and her voice was made for leading students into a calm Nidra practice.
 We are so lucky to have her in the Denver metro area.
 Lauralyn also teaches a wide array of courses at both of the River Yoga’s locations on Delaware Street and Welton Street.
-In the times we live in, rarely do people take the time to slow down and relax.
-It is said that practicing one hour of Nidra is equivalent to four hours of sleep, so do yourself a favor and book this incredible class.
+In the times we live in, rarely do people take the time to slow down and relax, so do yourself a favor and book this incredible class.